The Dual Mechanisms of Spatial Variable Binding in Vision-Language Models: Conclusions

 \section{Conclusions}

-We show that spatial reasoning in VLMs relies on ordering representations arising from two complementary sources: a primary signal encoded by the vision encoder and a secondary mechanism formed within the LM backbone.
-By isolating, intervening on, and amplifying these representations, we demonstrate a simple intervention that corrects spatial reasoning failures.
-Together, our results highlight how mechanistic understanding can be translated into insights that can lead to improved model performance.
+We show that spatial variable binding in VLMs relies on ordering representations arising from two complementary sources: a primary signal encoded by the vision encoder and a secondary mechanism formed within the LM backbone.
+By isolating, intervening on, and amplifying these representations, we demonstrate a simple intervention that corrects spatial variable binding failures.
+Our results highlight that mechanistic understanding can lead to improved model performance.